2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

 Technical errors

-From the moment a user loads your page to the ads getting rendered, you can witness hundreds of events happening in milliseconds.
+From the moment a user loads your page to the rendering of the ad, you can witness hundreds of events happening in milliseconds.
 This means you need to be technically strong and have an AdOps team to minimize the errors.

 Lack of demand

-Site owners are of the view that it is easy for them to sell their ads one way or another.
-However, this is not possible with most ad networks due to the sole reason that they do not have enough ads to fill your site.
+Site owners believe it is easy for them to sell their ads one way or another.
+However, this is not possible with most ad networks because they do not have enough ads to fill your site.

 69% of the top 10,000 sites have implemented header bidding as per the Header Bidding Industry Index by Kevel (Src).